 Culture, Interactions, Social Groups, Emotion, Criminal Justice, Restorative Justice, Peace and Conflict

-Deborah joined Mason's Korea campus in Spring 2021.
+Dr. Deborah Kwak joined Mason's Korea campus in Spring 2021.
 Her PhD is in sociology and peace and conflict studies.
 Prior to joining Mason Korea, she was Assistant Professor of Sociology and Criminal and Restorative Justice at Malone University in Canton, Ohio.

-Deborah examines the role of emotions and faith in cross-cultural interactions between international students and American peers and faculty.
+Dr. Kwak examines the role of emotions and faith in cross-cultural interactions between international students and American peers and faculty.

 Kwak, Hyunjin Deborah.
 2019.
 “Revisiting Huntington’s Thesis: A Peace Scholar’s Response and Conversations from the Peacebuilding Field.”
 Christian Scholar’s Review 48 (3): 269-287.